SEC-i/ecoControl/README.md

 Getting Started
 --------------
-#### ecoControl Autoinstaller for Debian
+#### ecoControl Autoinstaller for Debian / Ubuntu
-If you are running Debian 7.6, you can execute the following line in your terminal.
+If you are running Debian 7.6 or Ubuntu 14.04, you can execute the following line in your terminal.
 This will run the autoinstaller which will install all requirements and ecoControl automatically.
 ```bash
 $ curl -sL https://raw.github.com/SEC-i/ecoControl/master/autoinstaller.sh | bash
 ```